-In addition to the data which was collected, the experiences of a number of stakeholders working in the City's neighbourhoods were sought.
+The experiences of a number of stakeholders working in the City's neighbourhoods were sought.
 This included Police officers, Neighbourhood Development Officers, Nottingham City Homes Patch Managers, and Community Protection Officers.
+This was done by engaging with the Neighbourhood Management Team (NATS) and attending their monthly meetings.
+In addition, an online survey was circulated to NAT attendees and their partners working in the area.